BeardedKraken13/PS1-OPL-CFG-Database/README.md

 A fork of [Tom-Bruise's CFG database](https://github.com/Tom-Bruise/PS2-OPL-CFG-Database) for PS2 games, this aims to fulfill the same goal, except for PS1 games.

-These CFG files are unfortunately ONLY readable by the 10th anniversary edition of OPL 1.1 which had native PS1 Games support integrated.
+## These CFG files are unfortunately ONLY readable by the 10th Anniversary Edition of OPL 1.1 which had native PS1 Games support integrated.
 Newer versions based on OPL 1.2 use Apps to launch PS1 games and thus DO NOT SUPPORT the display of CFG file data.

 I hope that one day Apps can integrate support for this rich information, either in OPL Core or as part of tools like OPL Manager.
 Until then, this works with 1.1 10th Anniversary Edition and is a starting point for enriched game information on OPL for PS1.

 Originally based on [Veritas83's CFG repository](https://github.com/Veritas83/PS2-OPL-CFG), this database